Designing and shipping our first paid B2C experience

 Outcomes

-13% of the socios who create an account start the subscription flow
+13% of users who created an account started the subscription flow

-85% of socios choose the monthly subscription over the other two options
+85% of users chose the monthly plan over the other two options.